aidenwaring/CA_T2A1_Workbook/README.md

 ACME Corporation has specifically requested the app to be based on a relational database.
 The next set of questions relate to this RfQ-requirement.

 Describe the structural aspects of the relational database model.
-Your description should include information about the structure in which data is stored and how relations are represented in that structure.[100-200]
+Your description should include information about the structure in which data is stored and how relations are represented in that structure.

 **Answer:**

+The relational database model represents the database as a collection of relatations.
+The structural aspects of a relational database are primarily the collection of tables which helps define the relationships between data.
+Tables consist of multiple rows, where each row is a set of values that are related to each other using specific notation.
+The rows' values are represented in the columns of the table.
+The schema refers to a databases structure and also denotes what relations it contains.
+[Reference](https://dondi.lmu.build/share/db/relational1.pdf)

+Relational Database Models contain the concept of constraints domain, key and referential integrity constraints.
+These constraints are rules set in place by the schema to ensure that data is not incorrectly referenced or duplicated.
+Domain restraints ensure data validity, such as checking for null data.
+Key constraints ensure that the key of the row attributed to data is unique and is only for that set of data.
+Referential integrity allows for the concept of foreign keys, which allows the relational database management system (R-DBMS) to create a relation which should refer to data in other tables.[Reference](https://www.guru99.com/relational-data-model-dbms.html)

+These relationships allow for the seperation of data.
+The seperation of data into seperate tables with links provides a number of benefits to our system, such as better performance, as queries will often be able to search through records faster using keys and seperating out table information rather than reading a large table sequentially.

 ## Q10